Valant/field-technician/mobileApp/plugins/com.phonegap.plugins.barcodescanner/README.md

 Cross-platform BarcodeScanner for Cordova / PhoneGap.

-Follows the [Cordova Plugin spec](http://docs.phonegap.com/en/3.0.0/plugin_ref_spec.md.html), so that it works with [Plugman](https://github.com/apache/cordova-plugman).
+Follows the [Cordova Plugin spec](http://cordova.apache.org/docs/en/3.0.0/plugin_ref_spec.md), so that it works with [Plugman](https://github.com/apache/cordova-plugman).

-This plugin leverages Cordova/PhoneGap's [require/define functionality used for plugins](http://simonmacdonald.blogspot.ca/2012/08/so-you-wanna-write-phonegap-200-android.html).
+### Supported Platforms

+- Android
+- iOS
+- Windows 8
+- Windows Phone 8

-Note: the Android source for this project includes an Android Library Project.
-_plugman_ currently doesn't support Library Project refs, so its been prebuilt as a jar library.
+Note: the Android source for this project includes an Android Library Project. plugman currently doesn't support Library Project refs, so its been prebuilt as a jar library.
 Any updates to the Library Project should be committed with an updated jar.

-Note: the iOS source for this project includes a XCode Universal Static Library Project.
-_plugman_ currently doesn't support Library Project refs, so its been prebuilt as a fat library.
-Any updates to the Static Library Project should be committed with an updated library file (.a).
-This library is being using if the devices does not run iOS7, otherwise it uses the new API for scanning barcodes (AVCaptureMetaDataOutput).

-Note: the WP8 source does not include the ZXing.Net library, so it has to be included during installation.

 ## Using the plugin ##
-The plugin creates the object `plugins.barcodeScanner` with the method `scan(success, fail)`.
+The plugin creates the object `cordova/plugin/BarcodeScanner` with the method `scan(success, fail)`.

 The following barcode types are currently supported:
 ### Android